-- by clicking on the "To appointment scheduling" link in the invitation e-mail or by selecting Open in the action menu of the appointment scheduling (the latter only if you are a member of the workspace containing the appointment scheduling object). - The 'Appointment Scheduling' action form presents the voting as a table: the suggested dates are the columns, the participants and their votes are the rows.
-Vote on the dates suggested by pressing the appropriate radio buttons and clicking [Vote].
-If you have voted already and want to change your opinion, click on the edit icon 🖉 next to your name. - The optional comments and the degree of acceptance that a date has received so far are shown as tooltips of the info icon i of a date.
+- by clicking on the "To appointment scheduling" link in the invitation e-mail or by selecting Open in the action menu of the appointment scheduling (the latter only if you are a member of the workspace containing the appointment scheduling object). - Optional remarks on a date are shown as tooltips of its info icon (1). - The 'Approval' line shows the percentage of participants who have voted with 'yes' on the particular date.
+The 'Current state' line shows - o green, when all participants have voted with 'yes',

-- The 'Current status' line shows the accumulated status of the dates suggested for the appointment: - o Green: All participants have voted with 'yes'. - Orange: No participant has voted with 'no', at least one participant has voted with 'maybe'. - Red: At least one participant has voted with 'no'.
+- orange, when at least one participant has voted with 'maybe' and no participant has voted with 'no', and - o red, when at least one participant has voted with 'no'.

-Your vote will be reflected immediately in the current status of a date: if you vote with 'no', e.g., the current status will switch to red.
+Your vote will be reflected immediately in the current state of a date: if you vote with 'no', e.g., the current status will switch to red.

-- You may also suggest other participants by clicking the respective button, if this possibility is foreseen for this appointment scheduling (see next section). - Click on [Go back] to return to the folder listing.
+- You may also propose other participants by clicking the respective button, if this possibility is foreseen for this appointment scheduling (see next section). - Click on [Go back] to return to the folder listing.